mjordan/islandora_workbench_docs/docs/fields.md

 If a required field is missing from your CSV, `--check` will tell you.

+## Columns you want Workbench to ignore

+In some cases you might want to include columns in your CSV that you want Workbench to ignore.
+More information on this option is available in the "Sharing the input CSV with other applications" section of the [Workflows](/workflows/#sharing-the-input-csv-with-other-applications) documentation.

 ## CSV fields that contain Drupal field data

 These are of two types of Drupal fields, base fields and content-type specific fields.